Chapter Arts Centre

 Chapter Arts Centre (often just referred to as Chapter) is an arts centre in Canton, Cardiff, Wales, opened in 1971.

 Description

 Chapter hosts films, plays, performance art and live music, and includes a free art gallery, café and bars.
 There are also over 60 work spaces, used for an eclectic range of purposes including Chapter's own training courses.

-Twenty percent of the centre's income comes from the film theatres.
+Twenty per cent of the centre's income comes from the film theatres.
 It shows mainstream Hollywood films as well as a considerable array of foreign and independent films on a regular basis.

 The centre receives a major annual grant from the Arts Council for Wales.